 If you’ve had recurrent bronchitis, your doctor may still perform a few tests to determine if you have COPD.

 Tests used to diagnose chronic bronchitis include:

-Pulmonary function tests: These tests help your doctor check changes in lung function.
+These tests help your doctor check changes in lung function.
 A spirometer can measure lung capacity and airflow rate.
-This may help your doctor identify bronchitis, while ruling out other possible causes like emphysema.
+This may help your doctor identify bronchitis.

 Several conditions can cause difficulty breathing, chest pain, and shortness of breath.
 Depending on your individual symptoms, you may not be experiencing emphysema or chronic bronchitis at all.

-In some cases, your symptoms may be indicative of asthma.
+In some cases, your symptoms may point to asthma.
 Asthma occurs when your airways become inflamed, narrow, and swell.
 This can make it difficult to breathe, especially when combined with excess mucus production.